Scholar Rock (SRRK) Scheduled to Post Earnings on Tuesday

-Scholar Rock (NASDAQ:SRRK – Get Free Report) is scheduled to post its quarterly earnings results on Tuesday, March 5th.
+Scholar Rock (NASDAQ:SRRK – Get Free Report) is set to release its earnings data on Tuesday, March 5th.

-In other news, SVP Mo Qatanani sold 2,002 shares of Scholar Rock stock in a transaction dated Tuesday, January 16th.
-The shares were sold at an average price of $15.93, for a total value of $31,891.86.
-Following the completion of the transaction, the senior vice president now directly owns 78,816 shares of the company’s stock, valued at approximately $1,255,538.88.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In related news, SVP Mo Qatanani sold 2,002 shares of the business’s stock in a transaction that occurred on Tuesday, January 16th.
-The stock was sold at an average price of $15.93, for a total transaction of $31,891.86.
-Following the completion of the transaction, the senior vice president now owns 78,816 shares in the company, valued at approximately $1,255,538.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Caryn Parlavecchio sold 2,849 shares of the stock in a transaction on Tuesday, January 16th.
-The stock was sold at an average price of $15.93, for a total value of $45,384.57.
-Following the completion of the sale, the insider now directly owns 114,350 shares in the company, valued at $1,821,595.50.
+In related news, insider Mo Qatanani sold 2,512 shares of Scholar Rock stock in a transaction on Friday, February 16th.
+The shares were sold at an average price of $15.74, for a total transaction of $39,538.88.
+Following the sale, the insider now directly owns 147,019 shares in the company, valued at approximately $2,314,079.06.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Scholar Rock news, insider Mo Qatanani sold 2,512 shares of the business’s stock in a transaction that occurred on Friday, February 16th.
+The stock was sold at an average price of $15.74, for a total value of $39,538.88.
+Following the completion of the sale, the insider now owns 147,019 shares in the company, valued at $2,314,079.06.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, insider Caryn Parlavecchio sold 2,849 shares of the business’s stock in a transaction that occurred on Tuesday, January 16th.
+The shares were sold at an average price of $15.93, for a total value of $45,384.57.
+Following the completion of the sale, the insider now owns 114,350 shares of the company’s stock, valued at approximately $1,821,595.50.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 46,303 shares of company stock valued at $769,490.
+In the last quarter, insiders sold 46,303 shares of company stock worth $769,490.
 Corporate insiders own 26.20% of the company’s stock.

 Scholar Rock Holding Corporation, a biopharmaceutical company, focuses on the discovery and development of medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
 The company develops Apitegromab, an inhibitor of the activation of latent myostatin that has completed the Phase 3 clinical trials for the treatment of spinal muscular atrophy; and SRK-181, which is in Phase 1 clinical trials for the treatment of cancers that are resistant to checkpoint inhibitor therapies, such as anti-PD-1 or anti-PD-L1 antibody therapies.